Skip to main content

 Bosch fuel cell systems for data centers

 Having an in-house, decentralized energy supply is the single most important solution to the current challenges facing data centers in many cities around the world.
 Due to the high amount of energy they require for computing performance and cooling, they are reliant on an energy-efficient, reliable electricity supply.
 However, operators are also keen to supply their data centers with energy in environmentally friendly ways.
 The decentralized fuel cell system from Bosch offers data centers a solution for all these requirements.
 Working with our partners, we can supply SOFC technology as a ready-made, operational plug-&-play system with an output of 100 kW that can be scaled up to the megawatt range with outstanding flexibility.
 The system output can be modulated in line with requirements.
 Another advantage is that, while the SOFC technology was developed to run on hydrogen alone, it is fuel-flexible.
-Using green hydrogen opens up the prospect of carbon-neutral electricity generation.
+Using green hydrogen, produced from renewable energies, opens up the prospect of carbon-neutral electricity generation, with no CO2 being emitted during operation..
 However, even starting off now with natural gas or biomethane as fuel can cut emissions compared to conventional energy converters.
 What’s more, the waste heat can be put to good use, too, creating an overall efficiency level of up to 90 percent.
 Linking up to absorption and adsorption cooling machines makes it possible to turn waste heat from data centers and fuel cell systems into cooling.
 This in turn takes some of the burden from the cooling infrastructure, while also making the operation of data centers more efficient overall.
 There is also the option of feeding the heat that is generated into district heating systems for local cities or communities.

 Reliable power supply for data centers thanks to SOFC